rummykhan/poiler/README.md

 ### Inspired From Laravel

-Since I've been coding in PHP/Laravel for more then One and Half an Year, So it's natural that you'll see glitters of Laravel Inside.
+Since I've been coding in PHP/Laravel for more then one and half  years, So it's natural that you'll see glitters of Laravel Inside.

 ### Contact